Skip to content

 4. if the widget and palette both show but the panel does not

-this is the known cursor 3.5.x ui state: side-loaded vsix entries can disappear from the installed-tab search filter when cursor's publisher registry sync fails. functionality is unaffected. options:
+this is the known cursor 3.5.x ui state: side-loaded vsix entries can disappear from the installed-tab search filter when the editor's publisher registry sync fails. functionality is unaffected. options:

 • ignore it: the extension is running. the panel entry is only needed to uninstall via the gui.

-• restart cursor with --reload-extensions: forces cursor to rebuild the panel state from ~/.cursor/extensions/extensions.json.
+• restart the editor with --reload-extensions: forces a rebuild of the panel state from ~/.cursor/extensions/extensions.json or the equivalent vs code or windsurf path.

-• uninstall via cli if needed: cursor --uninstall-extension questo.lens-cursor-extension. the entry comes back on the next reinstall in some cases.
+• uninstall via cli if needed: cursor --uninstall-extension questo.lens-cursor-extension (substitute code or windsurf for the host editor). the entry comes back on the next reinstall in some cases.

 5. if the activation log does not show the two lines